 Deployment rates for each stratum, relative to intended values.
 This is the basic level of evaluation for comparing targeted and achieved sampling rates, where sampling strata are partitions of the entire population about which we want to make inferences (e.g., generate estimates of catch).
 Implementation challenges can be identified in this step, such as sample frame inadequacy, selection biases, and issues with sample unit definitions.

 Representativeness of the sample: Randomized sampling is a method used to ensure that the results of sampling reflect the underlying population.
 Departures from randomization can lead to non-representative data and hence potential bias in estimates of the parameters of interest.
-A randomized sample design is expected to achieve a rate of monitored events that is similar across both space and time.
+A fully randomized sample design is expected to achieve a rate of monitored events that is similar consistent across both space and time.
 Representativeness of the sample was divided into three separate components:

 Temporal representativeness: Plots of expected and actual monitoring effort over time.
 Periods when these two lines deviate from each other indicate times of the year that were either over or under-sampled relative to expectations defined in the ADP.

-Spatial representativeness: Plots of monitoring effort over fishing effort, by area and stratum.
+Spatial representativeness: Plots of monitoring effort over against(?) fishing effort, by area and stratum.
 These plots show the temporal and spatial distribution of monitoring effort relative to the different types of fishing effort for which those monitoring data are used to generate estimates.

 Representativeness of trip characteristics: Consistency of trip characteristics for monitored and unmonitored portions of the stratum.
 These metrics are based, in part, on the availability of data for both monitored and unmonitored fishing activities; for example, data that are reported for all trips on landing reports.
 Attributes tested in this report include the following: